the-unrealist/the-unrealist/_drafts/uht-exporters.md

 |Json|No|A sample exporter that shows how to output files.
 This exporter dumps all UObjects as a JSON file for each package.|
 |Stats|No|A sample exporter that shows how to log details about types in the codebase.|

-Exporters that are not enabled by default can be triggered by adding `-<EXPORTER_NAME>` to the commandline arguments.
+Exporters that are not enabled by default are triggered by adding `-<EXPORTER_NAME>` to the commandline arguments.

 The following command will execute both the `Stats` and `Json` exporters.
 Replace `MyGameEditor`, `Win64`, and `Development` with the desired target, platform, and build configuration.